elifarley/feature-selection-optuna/README.md

 Feature selection is a critical step in machine learning to enhance model performance and reduce overfitting.
 However, evaluating every possible combination of features can be computationally expensive.

-This example introduces an efficient approach to feature selection using Optuna, which significantly reduces the search space and computation time.
+This library introduces an efficient approach to feature selection using Optuna, which significantly reduces the search space and computation time.

 ## Details

-In this project, you can see how to use Optuna for feature selection.

 The class `OptunaFeatureSelectionObjective` conducts a study where each trial attempts a different subset of features from the input dataset.